latex-equation-editor/lee/docs/latex-equation-editor/terms_for_docs.md

 ## Cookies

-Latex Equation Editor uses cookies to enhance your experience.
+Latex Equation Editor D uses cookies to enhance your experience.
 By using our Add-On, you agree to our cookie practice as outlined in our [privacy policy](privacy_for_docs.md).

 ## Disclaimer